-- A Lord finds a drunken tinker, Christopher Sly, asleep in the street.
+- A Lord finds a drunken tinker, Christopher Sly, asleep on the ground.

-- Sly eventually accepts his new role as a Lord and all of the amenities that come with it.
+- Sly accepts his new nobility and all of the amenities that come with it.

 stuff that happens in the pleasant comedy

-- Lucentio, with his servant Tranio, arrives in Padua to study.
+- Lucentio (along with his servants Tranio and Biondello) arrives in Padua to study.

 - Baptista, a merchant from Padua, has two daughters eligible for marriage: Kate, “of devilish spirit,” and Bianca, “sacred and sweet.”
 Baptista decrees that no one can marry Bianca until Kate is wed.